Terradue/doc-developer-sandbox/source/developer/toolbox.rst

 Recap
 =====

 #.
-We installed the custom toolbox ESA BEAM,
+We installed the ESA BEAM toolbox;
 #.
-We included it in a run executable,
+We called it from our run executable;
 #.
-We processed the inputs with the BandMaths Operator provided by the ESA BEAM Toolbox,
+We processed the inputs with the BandMaths Operator provided by the ESA BEAM Toolbox;
 #.
 We published the results in HDFS.

 .. rubric:: Footnotes